 Students with dyslexia can succeed using the same texts and curricula as their classmates.

 True

-With proper differentiated supports for those with dyslexia (or showing signs of it), everyone in your class can share the same materials-and develop into a well-read learning community.
+With proper differentiated supports for those with dyslexia (and those who show signs of it), everyone in your class can share the same materials-and develop into a well-read learning community.

 Understanding dyslexia legislation